 If you’re looking for a leg massager that covers a wider area, however, this is a good option for you.

 It not only covers your feet, but also extends 28.5 inches up your calves.

 Then again, if you want to use it on a plane, you won’t be able to because it has to be plugged in for use.

-If you’re looking for something silent to use at your office, you should know that the Fit King is a little noisy compared to other products.
+If you’re looking for something silent to use at your office, you should know that the Fit King leg massager is a little noisy compared to other products.

 2. Silvox Air Compression Leg Massager

-Like the Fit King air compression massager, the Silvox massager covers a decent area, from your feet up through your calves.
+Like the Fit King foot and calf massager, the Silvox massager covers a decent area, from your feet up to your calves.

 They’re also made from high-quality material that is breathable and built to last.

 The product has a 1-year warranty, and it’s approved by the FDA.